 - We’re sharing knowledge, learning and resources on Covid-19 that relate to international development, peacebuilding and humanitarian response.
-On this page, you’ll find information and guidance to support your organisation’s operations, fundraising, programmes, staff and volunteers.
-You can navigate our guidance using the red menu to the right.
+Here you’ll find information and guidance to support your organisation’s operations, fundraising, programmes, staff and volunteers.
+You can also navigate our guidance using the grey menu to the right.

 - We’re mobilising and convening members to share insights.
 Our 40 working groups are already providing advice and resources on specific areas of work.
 We’re also holding virtual meetings to gather your concerns and issues, so we can help strengthen organisations and advocate for the sector.
 Tell us about the challenges your organisation is facing using this feedback form and leave anonymous feedback on how we're supporting our members.

 - We’ll be holding webinars on a range of Covid-19 topics, including medical advice and health, business continuity, mental wellbeing, travel and foreign exchange.
-Sign up to our weekly newsletter to hear about these as they're announced.
+Visit the events page.

 - We’re taking our training online.
 Up to July, we’ll be delivering our courses online through our new learning platform.
 We’ve redesigned our face-to-face programmes to ensure we meet your learning needs through interactive live sessions, as well as individual and group activities.
 We have reduced the cost of courses by 20% until July.
 Check out our training.